Are Cocker Spaniels hypoallergenic? Unfortunately, there is no such thing as a completely hypoallergenic dog.

 Are Cocker Spaniels Low Shedding?

-So, we’ve answered the question ‘are Cocker Spaniels hypoallergic?’, but are they low shedding?
+So, we’ve answered the question ‘are Cocker Spaniels hypoallergic?’.
+But are they low shedding?

 When it comes to shedding, some will lose more hair than others.
-But all Cocker Spaniels will shed at least moderately.
+But all Cocker Spaniels shed at least moderately.

 Many people who don’t have show dogs choose to trim their long coat.

-However, even if you go this route, they will still shed.
+But, even if you go this route, they will still shed.

-Throughout shedding seasons in the spring and fall, expect the Cocker Spaniel to shed even more.
+Through shedding seasons in the spring and fall, expect the Cocker Spaniel to shed even more.

 They will require daily brushing to remove excess hair during these periods.
+Check out the best brush for Cocker Spaniels here.

 Why Do Dogs Shed?